 Qualified immunity is a doctrine that “shields a government official from liability unless [the official’s] conduct violates clearly established statutory or constitutional rights of which a reasonable person would have known.”
 McGuire v.
 Cooper, 952 F.3d 918, 922 (8th Cir.
 2020) (citations and internal quotation omitted).
 The inquiry into a qualified immunity defense is two-fold: whether the facts shown by the plaintiff make out a violation of a constitutional or statutory right; and whether that right was clearly established at the time of the defendant’s alleged misconduct.
 Pearson v.
 Callahan, 555 U.S. 223, 236 (2009).

+Qualified immunity has been denied in situations involving “[g]ratuitous and completely unnecessary acts of violence.”
+Henderson v.
+Munn, 439 F.3d 497, 503-04 (8th Cir.
+2006) (qualified immunity denied where officer pepper sprayed arrestee who was lying face down with both arms handcuffed behind his back and no longer resisting arrest); Jackson v.
+Stair, 944 F.3d 704, 713 (8th Cir.
+2019) (qualified immunity denied to officer who tased a “non-threatening, non-fleeing, non-resisting” suspected misdemeanant).

 The issue of qualified immunity can be difficult to resolve as it “is frequently intertwined with unresolved factual questions.”
 Littrell v.
 Franklin, 388 F.3d 578, 585 (8th Cir.
 2004) (discussing submission of excessive force issue to the jury).
 When there is a question concerning the facts pled by a plaintiff to establish a § 1983 violation, a jury must decide the predicate facts, enabling the court to determine whether qualified immunity applies.
 Id. at 584-85.
 See also Thompson v.
 King, 730 F.3d 742, 750 (8th Cir.
 2013) (citing Littrell, 388 F.3d at 584-85); Luckert v.
 Dodge Cty., 684 F.3d 808, 817 (8th Cir.
 2012) (“Qualified immunity is a legal question for the court, not the jury, to decide in the first instance, based either on the allegations or, if material facts are in dispute, on the facts found by the jury.”).

 When “factual questions prevent a district court from ruling on the issue of qualified immunity, it is appropriate to tailor special interrogatories to the facts of the case.
 This practice allows the jury to make any requisite factual findings that the district court may then rely upon to make its own qualified immunity ruling.”
 Littrell, 388 F.3d at 585.
+See also Ledbetter v.
+Helmers, 133 F.4th 788 at 793, 798 (8th Cir.
+2025) (affirming district court’s 1) determination that trial evidence and the jury’s special interrogatories supported that officer did not use excessive force in violation of the Fourth Amendment; and 2) granting of post-trial motion for judgment as a matter of law based on qualified immunity where the jury explicitly believed suspect was a threat to officer)).

 “In short, where questions of historical fact exist, the jury must resolve those questions so that the court may make the ultimate legal determination of whether the officers’ actions were objectively reasonable in light of clearly established law.”
-Id. at 586.
+Littrell, 388 F.3d at 586.
 The elements instruction should set forth facts that, if found to be true, entitle the plaintiff to a verdict.